Jimmy Kimmel Live!: Opening sequence

 However, with every broadcast, the show's announcer, Dicky Barrett, then Lou Wilson starting in 2022, consistently begins by saying, "From Hollywood, it's Jimmy Kimmel Live!
 Tonight..." and listing the show's guests.
 At the end of the opening, Barrett presents a different introduction after "And now..." such as "without further ado..." or "I warned you...", concluding with "Here's Jimmy Kimmel!" while elongating the "-el" sound to give the show uniqueness.
 During Game Night specials, Barrett omits the introduction quips and says "And now, here's Jimmy Kimmel!".
 Beginning in 2020, Barrett, and later Wilson, with Wilson being shown introducing Kimmel, removed the introduction quips and instead say "And now, Jimmy Kimmel!".
 However, from September 2020 to May 2021, Barrett would say "And now, Jimmy Kimmel." to give a lighter tone.
 Originally, Andy Milonakis was the announcer.

 For the show's 20th anniversary episode, an evolution of the show's intro was presented, spanning from the 2003 version to the 2021 version and culminating in the current logo.
 The screen ratio transitioned from 4:3 to 16:9 with the 2011 version.
 Wilson was not featured after the intro.
-Beginning in September 2023, a "Previously on Jimmy Kimmel Live!" segment, parodying recap segments from various drama shows and shared on social media, aired before the title sequence.
+Beginning in September 2023, a "Previously on Jimmy Kimmel Live!" segment, parodying recap segments from various drama shows that have episodes ended in a cliffhanger, which showed videos shared on social media, aired before the title sequence.
 This segment was discontinued in late February 2024.
 In late January 2025, a new intro premiered, featuring a drone flyover of the Hollywood Roosevelt Hotel roof, Hollywood Boulevard, and the exterior of the theater, along with other landmarks.
 The new intro also included performances by Cleto and the Cletones and imagery of Academy Awards, Grauman's Chinese Theatre, the Capitol Records building, and Kimmel's star on the Hollywood Walk of Fame.